alexrainman/ADALBindingsiOS/README.md

 ## Microsoft Azure Active Directory Authentication Library (ADAL) for iOS and macOS (C# Bindings)

 ADAL .Net and Intune SDK token cache are incompatible.
-To use ADAL as authentication mechanism of Intune in Xamarin.iOS, a binding of the native Obj-C library is needed.
+To use ADAL as authentication mechanism with Intune in Xamarin.iOS, a binding of the native Obj-C library is needed.

 ### Setup